cschweig2/calculator/README.md

 ## Description

-_This website functions as a basic calculator using JavaScript, HTML, and CSS._
+_This website functions as a basic calculator using JavaScript, HTML, and CSS.
+You can select which operator to use, then input numbers, to receive an answer._

 ## Setup/Installation Requirements

 1. _Open the webpage_
-2. _Follow the prompts to select what operator you would like to use_
+2. _Follow the prompts to select what operator you would like to use_a
 3. _Follow the prompts to input numbers_
 4. _See your calculated results_